The facts

 - Statistically, learner drivers have few accidents and having a supervising driver with you is key to this.

-- The more you practice, the safer you’ll be on the roads.
+- The more you practise, the safer you’ll be on the roads.

-- If you’re under 21, you need a minimum of 120 hours logged practice to sit for your P’s.
+- If you’re under 21, you need a minimum of 120 hours of supervised practice logged to test for your P’s.

-- Driving in all conditions will help make you safer once you’re driving on your own.
+- Driving in all conditions as a learner will help make you safer once you’re driving on your own.

-- P plate drivers have a higher incidence of crashes than other drivers; getting experience can help to reduce the risks.
+- P plate drivers have a higher incidence of crashes than other drivers; getting quality driving experience can help to reduce the risks.

 Learning to drive